KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

         .. deprecated:: 0.17.2

-            Removed to account for the numerous changes to the planetary atmosphere introduced in KSP 1.0
+            Removed to account for significant changes to planetary atmosphere mechanics introduced in KSP 1.0